phillipclarke29/spudsearch/README.md

 This site is only 75% complete.
 The following areas need further work.

-* Better understanding and use of api to return information on photos containing just the body text and more accurate author information
+* More work needed on understanding how to get the correct information from the API
 * Karma testing of http backend
-* Protractor tests
+* Protractor e2e tests
 * Tidying up of CSS across devices